Landslide (Wolff book)

 Landslide: The Final Days of the Trump Presidency is a nonfiction book by Michael Wolff.
 It was published by Henry Holt and Company in 2021.
 This book is the third in a nonfiction trilogy by Wolff updating information on the presidency of Donald Trump and focuses on the final days and the ending of Trump's presidency.
+The title come from the typical claim parroted by Trump himself, that he won in a landslide in the 2020 election.

 The two preceding books of the trilogy are Fire and Fury: Inside the Trump White House and Siege: Trump Under Fire.